 Following are three potential groups of target audiences for your MVP:

 - Early adopters feel the need for the product most intensely.
 These users are more forgiving of mistakes and are eager to provide feedback.

 - Evangelists in the area of the startup community or MVP’s domain expertise are ready to provide feedback and see the development of the product.

 - Potential investors need to validate the business idea so that they can invest their money in your start-up.

 There is never a one-size-fits-all success formula available for each start-up, yet the only recipe is to understand and learn from your market iteratively with your MVP.
 Instead of trusting your own assumptions, you can create an MVP, collate feedback and analyze the response of the customers.
-The process continues until you attain a complete understanding with users, helping your team develop a feasible product and meet the market requirements.
+The process continues until you attain a complete understanding of users, helping your team develop a feasible product and meet the market requirements.

-Following are the salient features of an MVP:
+The following are the salient features of an MVP:

 - An MVP should concentrate on a single buyer persona.
 It works great when it is designed to solve the issues of one person.
 You should avoid building an MVP for multiple users.